noushin-omidvar/Covid-Diagnosis-using-Blood-smear-image/README.md

 ## 3 DATA PRE-PROCESSING

-• Since we are using a 300 variant of single shot multibox detection for blood dection (SSD300) model for cell detection in images of task 1, input images to the model have to be (1) transformed into float tensors with size 3𝑥300𝑥300; and (2) normalized to ImageNet images’ RGB channels.
+The input images for the cell detection model (SSD300) have to be transformed into float tensors with size 3x300x300 and normalized to ImageNet images.

-• For task 2 (classification of WBC sub-types), the data was highly imbalanced, i.e., some sub-types have large number of samples while others don’t.
-Therefore, to make the data set balanced, we needed to augment it by adding rotation, mirroring, random cropping, and shearing so that all the WBC sub-types will have the same number of image samples.
-The data augmentation will increase the number of all data samples being imported to the CNN model, and make the train and validation data more balanced.
+## Tasks
-• In task 2, before importing images to the deep neural networks (DNNs), we also need to normalize the blood cell images by scale of 255.
+This project has three main tasks:

-## Task 1: Detection of blood cell objects
+COVID-19 Diagnosis based on the features collected from task 1 and task 2.

-The objective of task 1 is to detect the blood cell objects (WBC, RBC, and Platelets) in the blood smear images.
-Among all objects, the detection of WBC is more important since it will then be imported into task 2.
-We performed one unsupervised and two supervised object detection techniques.
-Figure 2 will represent all the steps that we performed in this task.
+### Task 1: Detection of blood cell objects (WBC, RBC, Platelets) in the collected smear image.

 <figure>
 <img src="images/Task1.jpg" alt="Trulli" style="width:100%">
 <figcaption align = "center"><b>Fig.2 - Graphical Representation of models utilized in Task 1</b></figcaption>
 </figure>

-## Task 2: Classification of WBCs
+### Task 2: Classification of WBC sub-types based on the cropped subimages from the detected box for each WBC.

 The main objective of this task is to classify the cropped smear images of detected WBC into four sub-types (Neutrophil, Monocyte, Lymphocyte, Eosinophil).
 To do so, we utilize eight CNN models: